diamondburned/tblog/README.md

 #### Markup

-tblog uses the GoDoc format with a small extension.
+tblog uses the GoDoc format with some small extensions.
 The grammar could be generalized as following:

 ```
 Title
+Date: Whenever
+Other article metadata: the whole rest of the line

 Paragraph.
 More sentences.